Rittenhouse acquittal reaction highlights nation’s polarized politics: Republicans claim 2nd Amendment victory, progressives call it a miscarriage of justice

 Elected leaders and pundits on the right declared the verdict a victory for guns rights and the use of self-defense and a defeat for media entities they argued had unfairly smeared Rittenhouse.

 “God Bless America!”
-U.S. Rep. Mary Miller, a Republican from central Illinois, tweeted moments after the verdict.
+U.S. Rep. Mary Miller, R-Ill., tweeted moments after the verdict.
 “Never surrender your Second Amendment right to defend yourself and your family.”

 “This is a horrible decision and a miscarriage of justice.
-It sends a horrible message to those who are exercising their First Amendment rights,” said Democratic U.S. Rep. Bobby Rush, whose district is centered on Chicago’s South Side.
+It sends a horrible message to those who are exercising their First Amendment rights,” said Democratic U.S. Rep. Bobby Rush of Illinois.
 “It is clear that the decks were stacked against the truth in this case.
 But I remain fully persuaded that truth will ultimately prevail.”

 “Often times criminal cases don’t lend themselves to being some referendum on a particular movement or viewpoint,” he said.
 “And this is one of those cases that I don’t think is necessarily transferable.”